 As a result of the permanency legislation enacted in 2005, children and parents represented by a legal services organization or assigned counsel are now presumed eligible for assignment of counsel for the appeal and poor person relief.
-The attorney should submit a certification that the child is still eligible for assignment of counsel.
 The legislative intent was to simplify and make automatic these applications in order to expedite an often lengthy appeals process.
+Because statewide uniformity is lacking in regards to procedures for the attorney to follow when the child is to be represented on appeal, the attorney should be aware of Appellate Division rules.

-F-4.
-Conclusion of Appeal.
 When the decision is received, the attorney should explain the outcome of the case to the child.